-In 2022, a total of 44,998 meters were drilled underground for the purposes of resource delineation or infill drilling conversion.
-Targets realised from the conversion of the final five models to Leapfrog Edge and the subsequent wireframing around different areas, formed the foundation for the drilling campaign in 2022.
+In 2023, a total of 17,518 meters were drilled underground for the purposes of resource delineation or infill drilling conversion.
+The strategy for drilling is a continuation from late 2021 and 2022 where targets realised from the conversion of the final five models to Leapfrog Edge and the subsequent wireframing around different areas, formed the foundation for the drilling campaigns.
 Drilling was completed throughout the mine with particular focus on the Upper Swex and Southwest Extension (Figure 7).
-Prospects have been realised from drilling all targets and further drilling will continue into 2023 with a similar investment and drill metres as 2022.
-Major changes were observed in Block 59 in MTroughN and Block 76 in SEHWEX geological models, where a full redesign of the block was undertaken after delineation and infill drilling was completed.
-The geometry of the block changed significantly while also increasing available resources and potential targets around the periphery.
-Another area of note is Block 66 in MTrough, where resources were delineated, and further infill drilling was completed to establish a new mining block within the main mine.
+Major changes were observed in Block 59 in MTroughN and Block 76 in SEHWEX during 2022.
+The focus for 2023 was to drill off the periphery of these delineated areas where the extent of mineralisation was confirmed.
+There is significant work remaining to fully realise the extent of the resources drilled off between 2022 and 2023.
 Figure 7 below represents exploration drilling completed in each geological model.

 Figure 7.
-Underground exploration drilling 2022 - by main model areas
+Underground exploration drilling 2023 - Colour coded by Geological Model.

-Underground Development and Production Drilling 3.9.3
+3.9.3 Underground Development and Production Drilling

-There were 33,623m drilled in 2022 for upgrading to proven reserves and infill drilling.
+A total of 321 drillholes, amounting to 23,543m, were drilled in 2023 for the purpose of upgrading to proven reserves and conducting infill drilling.
 This drilling was carried out across the footprint of the mine; however, a greater proportion of conversion drilling was done in Upper SWEX and the Upper Mine.
 Small service hole and water probe programs were carried out to aid the Mine Department with ongoing mining activities.
-Significant drilling was carried out to increase the size of prospective and active mining blocks in Upper Swex and Nevinstown, including Blocks 71, 75, 76, 59 and the N3 area.
-A special emphasis was placed on upgrading resources discovered by the Life of Mine Project (LOMP) which will continue into 2023.
+Significant drilling was carried out to increase the size of prospective and active mining blocks in Upper Swex and Nevinstown, including Blocks 59, 71, 76, 195 and the N3 area.
+A special emphasis was placed on upgrading resources discovered by the Life of Mine Project (LOMP) which is a continuation of drilling in 2022.
 See Figure 8 for position of drill programs across the mine footprint.

 Figure 8.
-Underground development and production drilling 2022 - Colour coded by blockmodel
+Underground development and production drilling 2023 - Colour coded by Geological Model.